Oskar Espina Ruiz

 America 250

-This year we celebrate America’s 250th anniversary spotlighting many of the American composers who are currently creating tomorrow’s Classics.
+As Music Mountain celebrates America’s 250th anniversary this year, we are committed to showcasing many of the American composers who are currently creating tomorrow’s Classics.

-Come celebrate July 4th with us this year, featuring the Paul Winter Consort in a special program that honors our American Journey.
-The Pink House, the acclaimed restaurant in West Cornwall, will offer a 4th of July Pre-Concert Dinner at Music Mountain; artistic director Oskar Espina Ruiz together with Music Mountain Historian, Anne Liebling will lead a Historic Tour of the Music Mountain Campus and our Sears Houses.
+Join us in a special 4th of July celebration this year, featuring the Paul Winter Consort in a special program that honors our American Journey.
+The Falls Village Inn will cater lobster rolls right outside Gordon Hall as a special Pre-Concert Dinner; artistic director Oskar Espina Ruiz, together with Music Mountain Historian Anne Liebling, will lead a Historic Tour of the Music Mountain Campus and our Sears Houses.

 Highlights